 Tips & Variations

 - For chocolate sour cream frosting, add a Tablespoon of unsweetened cocoa powder.
-It’s a variation of my chocolate buttercream frosting.
+It’s a variation of both my chocolate frosting recipe and chocolate buttercream frosting.

 - A drop of food coloring for added color would be a fun and festive way to decorate for a particular occasion.